GreatAttractor/stackistry/README.md

 ## 6. Change log

 ```
+0.0.3 (2016-05-22)
+  New features:
+    - Demosaicing of raw color images
+  Bug fixes:
+    - Error on opening SER videos recorded by Genika software
+    - Incorrect RGB channel order when saving a BMP

 0.0.2 (2016-05-08)
   Bug fixes:
     - Fix errors when stacking a series of TIFFs
-    - Use all fragments if criterion is "number of the best" and the threshold is more than active images count
+    - Use all fragments if criterion is "number of the best"
+      and the threshold is more than active images count

 0.0.1 (2016-05-01)
   Initial revision.